 As expected Google is talking a big game about its integration of Fitbit’s software and services, particularly if you pay up for the Fitbit Premium membership.
 Your fitness and activity tracking is now contained in Fitbit-branded apps on the watch, though curiously Google Fit does still exist, for now, presumably to help transition folks who are using it already on another watch.

 At $349 for the Bluetooth model, and with years of anticipation behind it, Google has a big set of expectations to fulfill with the Pixel Watch.
-The Samsung Galaxy Watch 5 comes in at under $300 (retail) with arguably a more robust software experience, more health features, and a proven track record.
+The Samsung Galaxy Watch 5 (retail) with arguably a more robust software experience, more health features, and a proven track record.
 Google can command a higher price, for sure, but only if it executes on the vision of a unified “Pixel” experience bringing something extra to your wrist.
 The hardware is undoubtedly well executed, and Fitbit integration could pay dividends, but I need to see how it all comes together in daily use.

 I didn’t spend nearly enough time with the